Alvin J. Siteman Cancer Center: History and leadership

 In 1999, Alvin J. and Ruth Siteman committed $35 million to the development of the Siteman Cancer Center at Washington University School of Medicine and Barnes-Jewish Hospital.
 The commitment was the largest gift ever received by Barnes-Jewish and Washington University in support of cancer research, patient care and services, education and community outreach.

 Timothy Eberlein has been director of the center since its inception.
-John DiPersio is deputy director.
+Daniel Link is deputy director.

 In 2001, the NCI designated Siteman as a Cancer Center, which signaled that the institution had demonstrated significant scope and quality in its cancer research programs.
 The designation came with $850,000 per year in federal research grants.
 The NCI named Siteman a Comprehensive Cancer Center in 2005, recognizing its broad-based research, outreach and education activities, and awarded the center a five-year, $21 million support grant.
 The NCI renewed the designation in 2010 and awarded another five-year grant, totaling $23 million.
 The grants fund programs and specialized services that promote multidisciplinary research, as well as shared scientific resources and seed awards that enable investigators to develop and pursue new research opportunities.
+Additional renewals were awarded in 2015 and 2020.
+In 2023, the NCI awarded Siteman a merit extension, funding the cancer center until 2027 without having to undergo a complete review of its programs.

-Alvin J. Siteman announced in 2010 that he would donate $1 million annually to an endowment fund at the center to advance cancer prevention, diagnosis and treatment programs that might not receive federal funding.
+In 2010, Alvin J. Siteman announced he would donate $1 million annually to an endowment fund at the center to advance cancer prevention, diagnosis and treatment programs that might not receive federal funding.